tobimensch/cli2man/README.md

 Everything that's not defined in the order will simply appended to the end of the manpage.

-Finally here's a real example of cli2man generated its own manpage but where OPTIONS and DESCRIPTION are swapped:
+Finally here's a real example where cli2man generates its own manpage and the OPTIONS and DESCRIPTION sections are swapped:

     cli2man cli2man -m --set-order "NAME,SYNOPSIS,OPTIONS,DESCRIPTION"